Zoom link (interactive discussion)

 - June 17 | Jaap van der Stel | Klimaatcrisis vergt aandacht voor onze mentale gezondheid

 - September 16 | Christel van Eck | Climate Communication: from Awareness to Action

 - October 21 | Frank Biermann | Climate Engineering: Our Way Out of the Climate Crisis?

 - November 18 | Maartje Janse | Climate activism – A historical perspective

 - December 16 | Matthijs Schouten | Who do we think we are?
 A new perspective on humans and the natural world.

 By now, most people are aware of the seriousness of climate change and the ecological crisis (e.g., see this 2019 EU Survey).
 However, awareness by itself may not lead to behavioral change, let alone system and cultural change.

-In the Future Scientists webinar series, we explore how to go forward in the decisive decade to come.
+In the Future Scientists webinar series, we explore how to go forward in this decisive decade.
 As scholars and scientists, what is our role in contributing towards the “rapid, far-reaching and unprecedented changes in all aspects of society” (IPCC) required to stay below 1,5 °C of warming?
 What system or cultural changes need to be discussed more widely, and how to best communicate that?
-Lastly, taking a more introspective view, how do we cope with emotions coming from the barrage of “bad news” regarding the state of our planet?
+Lastly, taking a more introspective view, how do we cope with emotions coming from the barrage of bad news regarding the state of our planet?